-How can fear impact our creative thinking and creative work?
+How do fear and courage impact our creative thinking and expression?

 How do we gain confidence to live and create more fully?